Trust4AI/GENIE/README.md

 - `excluded_text`.
 Optional string indicating the terms that the model should exclude in the provided response.

 > [!IMPORTANT]
-> It is important that the given `model_name` is defined in the [model configuration file](https://github.com/Trust4AI/executor-component/blob/main/src/api/config/models.ts), and that the model is correctly deployed, as explained above.
+> It is important that the given `model_name` is defined in the [models' configuration file](https://github.com/Trust4AI/executor-component/blob/main/src/api/config/models.ts), and that the model is correctly deployed, as explained above.

-In case everything works fine, a JSON object with a `response` property will be returned.
+In case everything works correctly, a JSON object with a `response` property will be returned.

 ### i.
 Valid request using only the required properties